StockNews.com Begins Coverage on Almaden Minerals (NYSE:AAU)

-StockNews.com started coverage on shares of Almaden Minerals (NYSE:AAU – Get Rating) in a report released on Thursday.
-The brokerage set a “sell” rating on the stock.
+StockNews.com began coverage on shares of Almaden Minerals (NYSE:AAU – Get Rating) in a research note issued to investors on Thursday.
+The firm set a “sell” rating on the stock.

 - Get a free copy of the StockNews.com research report on Almaden Minerals (AAU)